 When to see a doctor

-If over-the-counter (OTC) medications do not relieve the gas, or if there is severe and worsening pain, the individual should see a doctor at once.
+If over-the-counter (OTC) medications do not relieve the gas, or if there is severe and worsening pain, the individual should contact a healthcare professional at once.
 It may be advisable to go straight to the emergency room.

 Treating appendicitis as soon as symptoms appear will prevent it from worsening and causing further complications.

-The doctor will do a physical exam to find out more about the patient’s stomach pain.
-They will apply pressure to or touch certain areas of the abdomen.
-Pelvic and rectal exams may also be used.
+The healthcare professional will most likely perform a physical exam to find out more about the individual’s stomach pain.
+They will typically apply pressure to or touch certain areas of the abdomen.

 Blood and urine tests can help confirm an appendicitis diagnosis or detect signs of other health issues.
-A doctor may also ask for blood or urine samples to check for pregnancy.
+A healthcare professional may also ask for blood or urine samples to check for pregnancy.

-If necessary, the doctor may also order imaging tests, such as an abdominal ultrasound, MRI exam, or CT scan.
+If necessary, they may also order imaging tests, such as an abdominal ultrasound, MRI scan, or CT scan.

 These imaging tests can show:

-Treatment normally begins with antibiotics and intravenous fluid.
-Some mild cases of appendicitis can be treated completely with fluids and antibiotics.
+Treatment normally begins with antibiotics and IV fluids.
+Some mild cases of appendicitis can be treated completely with antibiotics.

 The most common next step is surgery, known as an appendectomy.
 Removing the appendix decreases the risk of it rupturing.
-Early treatment is important to reduce the risk of complications, which can lead to death.
+Early treatment is important to reduce the risk of complications, which can be fatal.

 Laparoscopic surgery